aminul7506/Air-Fighter/ReadMe.txt

-This is an air fighter game using iGraphics .
-This game is fun .
-There are multiple level in this game .
-And user can see high scores of other users.
+It is a funny air fighter game.
+There are multiple levels in this game and also leaderboard from where user can see high scores of his own and others.

-This is a small funny game.
+Tools : iGraphics, C